The Santa Monica Homeless Count

 The 2014 Homeless Count took place on Wednesday, January 29.
 This event could not have taken place without the support of the community, including over 250 community volunteers and City staff who covered each street in Santa Monica!
-Email us for more information on how to get involved!

 The 2014 Homeless Count Results (View Executive Summary)